tlogan/ERST/README.md

 ### TODO (Neural Implementation)
 ### TODO (Symbolic Implementation)
-- need to remove extra constraints that have been rewritten to construct LFP type; see `test_add`
 - rewrite non-unrollable relational constraint to match constraint in assumption
     - consider normalizing relational constraints into rightward tuples before saving
         - according to variable order